Helping young people reach their potential for more than four decades.

 - The Washington Center opens in the fall of 1975 with a staff of four in a one-room office and welcomes 51 students from 35 colleges.

-- The first major grant from the Exxon Education Foundation enables fuels a move to DeSales Street and additional staff.
+- The first major grant from the Exxon Education Foundation enables a move to DeSales Street and additional staff.

 - RJR Nabisco funds the first Presidential Lecture Series, featuring prominent speakers from government, the media, business, and associations.